Packing Guidance for Peru

 This packing guidance is designed to help you think through different categories of items and consider what you might want to bring, considering work expectations, cultural considerations, and your own personal preferences.

 Weather in Peru depends on climatic zone and altitude and varies dramatically across the country.
-Peru is geographically divided in three regions:
+Volunteers are generally assigned to communities either on the coast or in the highlands:

 Coast: Moderately warm climate, but with high humidity and thick fog in winter.
 In summer there is very little fog, and the temperature can reach 35 °C.